This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 CAUTION: Not all instructors will use the administrative drop option and will award a "fail" grade for non-attendance.
 Students should not expect to be administratively withdrawn for non-attendance.

 Tuition and Fees

-Please visit OC's website at olympic.edu/paying-college/tuition-fees for current tuition and fee rates.
+Please visit Olympic College Tuition and Fees webpage for current tuition and fee rates.

 Tuition Payment Plan

 The Tuition Payment Plan allows students to make automatic monthly payments on your tuition related charges only and is available through Nelnet Business Solutions.
-Down payment is due at time of payment plan sign-up with a $25.00 sign-up fee per quarter.
+Down payment is due at time of payment plan sign-up with a $25.00 sign-up fee per term.
 If your enrollment fee or down payment fails, your Tuition Payment Plan will be terminated and you will be subject to the college's policy for non payment and will risk being dropped from classes.
-You must sign up each quarter for the Tuition Payment Plan.
-For more information contact the Cashier's office at 360-475-7181 or online at email@example.com.
+You must sign up each term for the Tuition Payment Plan.
+For more information contact the Cashier's office at 360-475-7181 or by email at email@example.com.

-All students in credit classes are charged the following fees each quarter, including summer session.
-Any increases to fees will become effective fall quarter.
+All students in credit classes are charged the following fees each term, including summer session.
+Any increases to fees will become effective fall term.

 Student Service: $2/credit (up to 10 credits, maximum $20)